 Article IV FEES

-4.1 The RPSTA may levy fee upon their membership to support the work of the local association.
+4.1 The RPSTA may levy membership fees upon their membership to support the work of the local association.

-4.2 The fee shall be determined at the Annual General Meeting, referred to hereafter as the (AGM).referred to hereafter as the AGM;
+4.2 The fees shall be determined at the Annual General Meeting, referred to hereafter as the (AGM).

 4.3 Every member is obligated to pay to the RPSTA any fee that is duly levied, and failure to pay such fees shall be considered a matter contrary to the collective interests of teachers.